cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 aggregator is given the outputs from all aggregators in the previous round.
 After the final round, either all aggregators hold an output share (if the output shares are valid) or all aggregators report an error (if they are not).

+This process involves a value called the "aggregation parameter" used to map the input shares to output shares.
+The Aggregators need to agree on this parameter before they can begin preparing inputs for aggregation.

 ~~~~
     Aggregator 0   Aggregator 1        Aggregator SHARES-1